 Annabel and I stayed in the house for two more days.
 She loved all my purchases but surprisingly the Grimshaw most of all.
 She didn’t bat an eyelid when I told her the price.
 I think the potential of what was downstairs put all of that into another realm altogether.

-We spent the next six months working on the house.
+We spent the next six months working on the house clearance.
 She turned it into the most perfect combination of home and office space.
 We half moved in, staying for over four months but we knew that we would have to let it go.
 When it hit the market, the ideas she had created put thousands on the price and we sold it at a very significant profit.
 We were both truly sad on that last day.
 As we closed the gate behind us, I spent an extra little moment touching the old wooden sign that carried the words The Old Vicarage.

 My children and Annabel’s family were overjoyed when very old wine was delivered.
 At home we installed a corkscrew cellar under our house filling it with over six hundred bottles personally recommended by Robert.
 He himself had been flattered when we insisted that he choose a couple of dozen for himself.
 It was of no surprise to me that he chose the wines that he had suggested to us.
 Finally, in a very special place we laid down twelve bottles of a wine, bottled during each of the years of our births.

 Robert had arranged the wine sale with great care.
 Two of his most experienced assistants took three days to catalogue the collection.; another week was spent transporting it to London.
 The date arrived and the sale began, but he had given us no idea of his expectations.
 There were live feeds to Tokyo, Moscow, Paris and New York.
 The first part in the morning was full of raised hands and gently waving cards, of voices across the ether and of internet bids.
 We knew that the sale would run into three days, but we were invited into the boardroom for a drink shortly after the last bid was made that first day.
 One of Robert’s assistants came into our gathering with a small piece of paper.
 He read it slowly before handing it over to me.
-The figure on the piece of paper had seven figures before the full stop and the first number was not 1.
+The figure on the piece of paper had five figures before the full stop and the first number was not 1.
 I laughed out loud at the forty-three pence at the end.

 The remaining days passed in a whirl and as expected the very best items were reserved for the end.
 Nothing failed to reach its target and several records were broken.
 We had agreed after the first evening to be kept in the dark about the total.
 It was bound to be awesome.
 At the very end he handed me a printout and pressed the button that transferred the money to our account.
 I stared at the figure for a long minute before turning to him.